zendframework/zf2-documentation/docs/languages/en/in-depth-guide/zend-form-zend-form-fieldset.rst

 .. note::

     HTML-Forms can be sent using ``POST`` and ``GET``.
-ZF2s default is ``POST``, therefore you don't have to be explicit in setting this options.
-If you want to change it to ``GET`` though, all you have to do is to set the specific attribute prior to the ``prepare()`` call.
+ZF2s default is ``POST``, therefore you don't have to be explicit in setting this option.
+If you want to change it to ``GET`` though, all you have to do is set the specific attribute prior to the ``prepare()`` call.

     ``$form->setAttribute('method', 'GET');``